KayD128/pipeline-condition-prediction/README.md

 ## Overview
 This project focuses on predicting the condition of pipelines using machine learning.
-By gathering data, and being able to understand how the pipeline works, we can be able to withstand the damage a bad pipeline can cause
+By gathering data, and being able to understand how the pipeline works, we can be able to withstand the damage a bad pipeline can cause.

 The model classifies pipeline status into:
 - Normal